salesforcecli/plugin-devops-center/README.md

     -w, --wait=<minutes>  Number of minutes to wait for command to complete and display results.

       If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.
-To check the status of the operation, run "sf deploy pipeline resume report".
+To check the status of the operation, run "sf project deploy pipeline report".
 ```